I once worked for a company, where the founder had an insane amount of churn.

 Once the developer has given you a list, you can then hand it off to the list manager to clean.

-Note: There are plenty of opportunities for outsourcing from the beginning of your sales process to the end.
+Note: There are plenty of opportunities for sales outsourcing from the beginning of your sales process to the end.
 As a founder, think about what you would like to handle, and then outsource the rest to experts.

 Think about which hiring roles will free up more time for you